-The often strict border regime is also relevant including control rules and procedures.
-Weak interoperability and long caused waits at border crossings on the external border of the EU and the Schengen Zone weaken cohesion considerably.
+Apart from the number and territorial distribution of border crossing points, the border regime is similarly relevant including control rules and procedures.
+Weak interoperability and long caused waits at border crossing points on the external border of the EU and the Schengen Zone weaken cohesion considerably.
 Daily migration has become largely impossible due to increased congestion and long control mechanisms.
 The Schengen external border is heavily exposed to illegal border crossings linked to petrol, alcohol and cigarette smuggling, black trade and distinct contraband products.
-Uncertain situation caused by the COVID-19 pandemic requires stronger cooperation of authorities since the permeability of borders heavily depends in the upcoming years on how the different measures are harmonised and put into practice.
+Furthermore, uncertain situation caused by the COVID-19 pandemic requires stronger cooperation of authorities since the permeability of borders heavily depends in the upcoming years on how the different measures are harmonised and put into practice.

-The public transport services are rather uncoordinated on the level of the related four countries.
+The public transport services are rather uncoordinated on the level of the related four countries involved.
 The services, either bus or train, are generally creating connections between two countries only.
-More international services are needed which would connect at least three countries, while multimodality and real-time passenger information apart from the required infrastructural developments would also be provided based on real mobility needs.
+More international services are needed which would connect at least three countries, while multimodality and real-time passenger information apart from the required infrastructural developments would also be provided and guaranteed based on real mobility needs.